“I highly recommend this course.

 100% of the revenue generated from this course goes to support basic operating costs of hosting the Hospital-practice Handbook Project.
 Thank you for your support!

-Megan is an Integrative Medicine Practitioner, East Asian Medicine specialty.
-She is nationally board certified Diplomate of Oriental Medicine (NCCAOM) and graduated from Bastyr University in 2006 with a Master of Science in Acupuncture and Oriental Medicine.
+Megan is an integrative medicine practitioner, traditional Asian medicine specialty.
+She graduated from Bastyr University in 2006 with a Master of Science in Acupuncture and Oriental Medicine (MSAOM) and is a national board-certified Diplomate of Oriental Medicine (NCCAOM).

 Her website is: https://www.thehospitalhandbook.com/